ghgoodreau/ghgoodreau.github.io/_posts/2020-01-04-resolution.md

 ---
 layout: post
-title: New Year's Goals
+title: New Year's Resolutions
 excerpt_separator: <!--end-excerpt-->
 ---
 I am not typically one for resolutions at the start of a new year.
 [Some reports](https://www.forbes.com/sites/ashiraprossack1/2018/12/31/goals-not-resolutions/) say that up to 80% of new year's resolutions don't get accomplished.
-This could be for a vast number of reasons - most likely because they are unrealistic.
-It is tough to go from 0 to 100 when it comes to making habits that last.
-It is best if you work on a habit for quite a long time to get it to stick.
-So, instead of calling these resolutions, I will call them actionable goals.
-The goal is to do something simple every day to keep building on the days before it to eventually achieve what I want to achieve.
-I have made a list here that I think will put me on the right track to become the person I want to be.
+With that being said... here is a list of changes I am making this year.

 <!--end-excerpt-->

 ## Preparing to break into the tech industry

 I recently completed phase 1 of the Amazon Software Development Engineer Intern online assessment.
-I use the term "completed" very loosely because I only got 2 out of 7 problems correct.
+I use the term "completed" very loosely because I only got 2 out of 7 problems 100% correct.
 This test focused mainly on debugging simple programs in C, C++, or Java (naturally, I chose Java).
 Once I pressed 'Begin,' I found myself flustered.
 I was incredibly nervous, and I was overthinking every problem.
 Looking back, I knew the answers to all of them.
 I just didn't have enough time.
 And that is going to be a problem.

 To be fair, I did not expect to get this internship.
 I just did not expect to be eliminated during the first round.
-It feels a little bit crushing, but it also points me in the direction of where I need to go.
-This failure will refocus me.
+It feels bad, but it also points me in the direction of where I need to go.
+It reocused me.
 I have thought of three things I can do to help prevent this from happening again.

 - Grinding [LeetCode](https://leetcode.com/)